wanghailei/sror/ruby_module.md

 In this example, `MySubmodule` will only be loaded when it is first accessed via `MyModule::MySubmodule.do_something`.

-**Important Notes:**

-* **Thread Safety:** Autoloading in Ruby is not thread-safe in versions before Ruby 3.0.
-This means that care should be taken in multi-threaded environments.
-Ruby 3.0 introduced improvements to make constant autoloading thread-safe.
-* **Rails and Zeitwerk:** In the context of Rails applications, especially from Rails 6 onwards, the Zeitwerk code loader is used.
-Zeitwerk handles code loading in a more sophisticated way, making the explicit use of `autoload` less common in modern Rails applications.
+Ruby 3.0 introduced improvements to make constant autoloading thread-safe. ==Zeitwerk handles code loading in a more sophisticated way, making the explicit use of `autoload` less common in modern Rails applications.==

-`Module#autoload` is a powerful feature for managing dependencies and resources efficiently in larger Ruby applications.
-However, its use requires careful consideration of the application's structure and the execution environment.